garthNicholas/GithubIntro_Pullrequest/README.md

 # GithubIntro_Pullrequest

-In order to better understand Git and Github and how to collaborate with other developers I have built a small shopping list with the aim of understanding:
+In order to better understand Git and Github and how to collaborate with other developers I have built a small shopping list with the aim of understanding the following:

-Creating of repositories and making commits,
+- Creating of repositories and making commits,

-Git Branches,
+- Git Branches,

-Creating Forks and Pull requests,
+- Creating Forks and Pull requests,

-Understanding GitHub issues.
+- Understanding GitHub issues.